Second Conditional in English — Advanced English Grammar [Updated]

 This lesson on the Second Conditional in English has been updated.

 The original lesson on this topic was published in November 2015.

-I’m happy you’re joining me for this lesson!
-I know one of your goals is to add variety to your English when you speak, to use more advanced grammar, to understand others and respond easily in English.
+I know one of your goals is to add variety to your English when you speak, to use more advanced grammar, to understand others, and respond easily in English.

-And that’s why I’m doing this lesson series on Using English Conditionals in Real Life.
+That’s why I’m doing this lesson on the Second Conditional in English.

 With this lesson, you’ll learn to use the Second Conditional.
 This conditional form can be the most challenging because we use it to talk about hypothetical (unreal) situations or events.

 But it’s important because we use it to:

 - Give advice